An open concept spanish living room in santa barbara | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 A hallway in a Spanish-style home in Santa Barbara, California has plaster corbel details.

-Where to Buy Corbels for your Spanish Home Interior Project
+Where to Buy Corbels for your Own Spanish Home Interior Project

-Since my Spanish Home Design Book came out in 2018, there are now independent manufacturers who sell off-the-shelf corbels made of durable urethane foam.
-One company has designs very similar to those on this page.
+Since my Spanish Home Design Book came out in 2018, there are now manufacturers who sell off-the-shelf corbels made of durable urethane foam.
+This company has corbel designs very similar to the our custom designs on this page.

 A young man holds up Styrofoam architectural details as a mockup for future installation into a Spanish-style home renovation in Santa Barbara, California.